 Australia should not only build its future on Fortune Global 500 companies, of which it has 8, but develop a large number of Hidden Champions.
 It has about a dozen today.
 With the same per capita number as Germany, Australia would have 360 Hidden Champions.

-Importantly, these 5 characteristics are applicable to any business that recognises the importance of creating value around its competitive advantage – like fingerprints; no two companies can have the same competitive advantage.
+Importantly, these six characteristics apply to any business that recognises the importance of creating value around its competitive advantage.
+Like fingerprints, no two companies can have the same competitive advantage.
 And, here lies the secret to success!
 Each business just needs to find and leverage its competitive advantage.

 There is no need to copy Apple or adopt the ‘Toyota way’ or other ready-to-wear consulting business models that do not translate into your competitive strategy.